raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 | `weights_t1_t6_pair_mismatch` | STT/reporting-month pairs present in `s1` but not `s3`, or vice versa. | Warning |
 | `weights_t1_t7_stratum_mismatch` | Sample-state STT/reporting-month/stratum pairs present in `s1` but not `s4`, or vice versa. | Warning |

-For MVP parity, keep the current script's required STT code list as a named constant in the weights node module unless product confirms a better source.
-Sample-state QA should use `stts_stt.sample = true` where possible.
+Required T1/T6 STTs should come from `STT` reference records for state and territory entities.
+Do not maintain a separate hard-coded STT list in the weights node.
+Sample-state T7 QA should use `stts_stt.sample = true`.

 ### Publication And Idempotency